Volkswagen Passat GTE Estate performance, top speed, engine

 - 2Range, MPG, CO2 & chargingWith a 13kWh battery, the Volkswagen Passat GTE Estate offers up to 34 miles of zero-emissions range

-- 4Engines, drive & performance - currently readingThe Volkswagen Passat GTE Estate is no sports car, but it’s more than fast enough in both electric and hybrid modes
+- 4Performance, engine & drive - currently readingThe Volkswagen Passat GTE Estate is no sports car, but it’s more than fast enough in both electric and hybrid modes